Master of Science in Chemical Engineering Degree Program

 The UMass Lowell program in Chemical Engineering is designed to provide the opportunity for graduate students to study the fundamentals and applications of chemical engineering principles, and to carry out independent research.

 The Department will consider students for enrollment in the Chemical Engineering program who have a BS degree in engineering or science.
-Those students who do not have an undergraduate degree in Chemical Engineering are required to take complete 10.403 Chemical Reaction Eng., 10.510 Advanced Separation Processes, 10.520 Advanced Thermodynamics, 10.528 Advanced transport Phenomena, and 10.539 Mathematical Methods for Engineers for a total of 15 credits which, if successfully completed, may be used toward the masters or doctoral degree.
-These students are expected to prepare adequately for these courses through self-study but 10.651/2 can also be utilized.
+Those students who do not have an undergraduate degree in Chemical Engineering are required to take complete CHEN.4030 Chemical Reaction Eng., CHEN.5100 Advanced Separation Processes, CHEN.5200 Advanced Thermodynamics, CHEN.5280 Advanced transport Phenomena, and CHEN.5390 Mathematical Methods for Engineers for a total of 15 credits which, if successfully completed, may be used toward the masters or doctoral degree.
+These students are expected to prepare adequately for these courses through self-study but CHEN.6510/2 can also be utilized.
 It is highly recommended that such students complete four years of mathematics through differential equations, one year of organic chemistry and one semester of physical chemsitry, prior to enrolling in the graduate program.

 All applicants must submit all required application materials and fees as specified by the Graduate Admissions Office.